-Components NOT Included in the Long-Term Support Releases
+Components NOT Supported in the Long-Term Support Policy

 - Fixes for the Inference Engine deprecated API will not be introduced.

-- The remaining components that are not covered with the LTS release, such as
+- The remaining components that are not supported under the LTS policy, such as

 - Inference Engine FPGA plugin and its dependencies*